Savinay09/DataX/README.md

 ## Usage
 Download GloVe vector list [here](https://www.kaggle.com/yutanakamura/glove42b300dtxt/) to run notebooks in the supervised_learning folder.
 Under Supervised Model, copy and paste model dashboard code to activate UI.

+Use https://www.kaggle.com/takuok/glove840b300dtxt in order to download and insert the large glove.txt file onto your device for the supervised learning model.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.